For Americans, the love for chain restaurants runs deep

 But Texas Roadhouse and Chili's Grill & Bar continue to buck the general downward trends in the industry with continued strong sales and traffic, both companies report in recent financial filings.

-Texas Roadhouse reported $1.4 billion in total sales in the fourth quarter of fiscal 2025 about a 12.8% increase compared to the same period last year.
-Chili's parent company, Brinker, reported company sales hit $1.45 billion in the fourth quarter of fiscal 2025, which is just over 21% increase from the previous year.
+Texas Roadhouse reported $1.4 billion in total sales in the fourth quarter of fiscal 2025, about a 12.8% increase compared to the same period last year.
+Chili's parent company, Brinker, reported company sales hit $1.45 billion in the fourth quarter of fiscal 2025, which is an increase of just over 21% from the previous year.

 Reid describes nostalgia as "a sentimental longing for a treasured moment in your own personal past."
 And researchers have found that food and smells are especially potent triggers for nostalgia.